Understanding cloud computing: a guide for small businesses

 Eliminate technical worries

 With cloud software, dedicated technical teams handle backups, security, and upgrades automatically.
-Your data stays protected from loss, theft, and system issues.
+Your data stays protected from loss, theft, and system issues, so you don't need in-house IT expertise.

-Access your business information from computers, laptops, tablets, or smartphones.
-Everything syncs automatically, so you're always working with current data.
+Access your business information from whichever device suits the moment.
+Everything syncs automatically, so you're always working with current data, whether you're at your desk or on the go.

 Scale as you grow